-An endoscope can also be used to remove a small sample of tissue for further analysis.
-This is known as a biopsy.
+An endoscope can also be used to remove a small sample of tissue to be looked at more closely.
+This is called a biopsy.

-An endoscopy might be recommended to investigate the following symptoms:
+An endoscopy might be recommended to investigate many symptoms, including:

 - difficulty swallowing (dysphagia)

-If the gullet (oesophagus), stomach or first part of the small intestine needs to be examined, it's known as a gastroscopy.
+If the food pipe (oesophagus), stomach, or top part of the small intestine need to be looked at, it's known as a gastroscopy.

-If the bowel needs to be examined, it's known as a colonoscopy.
-Watch a video about what happens during a colonoscopy.
+If the bowel needs to be looked at, it's known as a colonoscopy.

 Other types of endoscopies used to investigate symptoms include: